DTennant/dual-rank-ncd/README.md

 - For CUB-200 dataset, download the dataset [here](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) and put the unzipped data to `/data/dataset/cub200/`
 - For Stanford-Cars dataset, download the dataset [here](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) and put the unzipped data to `/data/dataset/cars/`

-We provide the training and testing split of CUB-200 and Stanford-Cars in json format, the json files are in the `asset` folder.
+We provide the training and testing split of CUB-200 and Stanford-Cars in json format.
+The json files are placed in the `asset` folder.

-## Self-supervised Pretrained model
+## Self-supervised pretraining

-We use the MoCoV2 ImageNet-1k 800ep pretrained ResNet50 to initialze our model.
+We use MoCoV2 with the ResNet50 backbone pretrained on ImageNet-1k for 800 epochs to initialze our model.
-The pretrained model checkpoint can be downloaded from the original repo, [here](https://github.com/facebookresearch/moco).
+The pretrained model can be downloaded from the original repo [here](https://github.com/facebookresearch/moco).

 ## Novel category discovery on CUB200/Stanford-Cars